 Fall and Spring are my favourite times of the year as they usually bring about different running events which take me back to my grass roots as an athlete.
 Prior to becoming a triathlete I focused on long distance running.
 Being one of those who experiences a runner’s high, I revved on high most of the time because it felt so good to always run fast!
 However come race day, I experienced less than optimal performance for someone of my fitness level showing up at the start line tired and dreading the event.
 This became a frustrating and vicious circle where I trained harder and simply became more fatigued.
 I began looking for a more effective way to train and I started to work with a coach who recommended I train by heart rate zones.
 Science is wonderful and I have to say it has painted a different landscape in my training and performance.
 My performance has soared to where I am now competing at an elite level, qualifying for World Championship events at different distances in the sport of Triathlon.
 My hope is to help prevent some of you from making these same mistakes and reaching your potential in a safe way.
 Training by heart rate is been beneficial for several reasons:

-- buy generic propecia in usa It optimizes your training time – Instead of just training to put in the miles (some of you may relate), your training has a purpose and objective behind each workout.
+- how to buy priligy It optimizes your training time – Instead of just training to put in the miles (some of you may relate), your training has a purpose and objective behind each workout.

 - It’s customized – Obtaining a heart rate test is specific to your body and to you as an athlete.
 There are generalized formula’s that can give you an idea of what your heart rate should be at a certain age and gender, however these do not factor in your current fitness level.

 - Injury prevention – By monitoring which heart rate zones you train in you can control the intensity level of your training.
 A higher level of intensity typically introduces a higher risk for injuries.
 If you don’t know where your intensity levels are, it is uncertain how much time you are really spending there.